 - Streamed Berkeley Rep productions virtually to over 8,000 students;

 - Led workshops in 3,630 classrooms in nine counties in the Bay Area;

 - Produced 142 original plays created by youth and teen students;

-Ashley is the classes and communications administrator at the Berkeley Rep School of Theatre, where she provides administrative support for the School's programming and coordinates the School's marketing and communications efforts.
-Born and raised in the Bay Area, she fell in love with the vibrant and diverse theatre scene here in California at a young age, and has gone on to combine her passions for theatre and communications at Willamette University in Salem, OR, where she earned a degree in Civic Communications and Media Rhetoric along with a minor in Theatre.
-Previously, she has worked with organizations such as the San Francisco Shakespeare Festival, Pleasanton Civic Arts Stage Company, and most recently, the Shakespeare Theatre Company in Washington, DC.
+Ashley is the marketing and registrations manager at the Berkeley Rep School of Theatre, where she oversees all marketing and communications, as well as provides administrative support for classes and other educational programming.
+Born and raised in the Bay Area, she fell in love with the vibrant and diverse world of theatre at a young age.
+She has since gone on to combine her passions for theatre and communications at Willamette University in Salem, OR, where she earned a degree in Civic Communications and Media Rhetoric along with a minor in Theatre.
+Previously, she has worked with organizations such as the San Francisco Shakespeare Festival, Pleasanton Civic Arts Stage Company, and most recently, the Shakespeare Theatre Company in Washington, D.C.

 2071 Addison St, Berkeley CA 94704